Top German tabloid editor ousted over misconduct claims

 In a letter dated Friday, four senior reporters at the Ippen media group accused their company and its publisher, Dirk Ippen, of a “breach of trust” for deciding to halt the report, which had been months in the making and was due to be published Sunday.

+While Ippen held back on its story, The New York Times published a report Sunday about Reichelt’s alleged affair with an Axel Springer trainee.
+The affair had been part of the probe ordered earlier this year by Axel Springer into allegations that Reichelt had acted in a bullying manner and abused his position of power toward female staff.

-Reichelt, one of the mightiest figures in German media, was briefly suspended earlier this year amid an investigation into allegations that included bullying and abusing his position of power toward female staff.
-He was later reinstated after the company said his actions didn’t warrant dismissal.
+Reichelt, one of the mightiest figures in German media, was briefly suspended during that investigation but later reinstated after the company said the probe — conducted by an independent law firm — found his actions didn’t warrant dismissal.

-While Ippen held back on its story, the New York Times published a report Sunday containing new details from the internal probe into Reichelt’s alleged affair with a trainee.

-In its statement, Axel Springer said the internal investigation, which was handled by an independent law firm, never included allegations of sexual harassment or abuse against Reichelt, but rather centered around “consensual romantic relationships with Bild staffers and evidence of abuse of power in connection with this.”
+In its statement, Axel Springer said the first investigation never included allegations of sexual harassment or assault against Reichelt, but rather centered around “consensual intimate relationships with female Bild employees and indications of abuse of power in that connection.”

 At the time, the company said, a decision was made to give Reichelt a second chance.

-“In the context of the latest media report, the company has obtained further indications of ongoing misconduct by Julian Reichelt,” it said.
-“That is why the board now considers it unavoidable to end (Reichelt’s) role.”
+“In the context of recent media investigations, new evidence of current misconduct by Julian Reichelt has come to the company’s attention in the last few days,” it said.

+“As the executive board has learned, Julian Reichelt still fails to maintain a clear boundary between private and professional matters and has also been untruthful to the executive board in this regard,” the company added.
+“The executive board therefore considers the termination of his office to be unavoidable.”

-It separately announced legal steps against “third parties” for releasing confidential business information and private communication with the aim of trying to harm the company and having Reichelt removed.
+It also announced legal steps against “third parties” for releasing confidential business information and private communication with the aim of trying to harm the company and having Reichelt removed.

+Axel Springer’s chief executive, Mathias Doepfner, said Reichelt had done “an outstanding job” at Bild and that the company would have liked to continue developing the media brand “with him on board.”

+“That is now no longer possible,” said Doepfner, adding that new chief editor Boie “possesses a proven ability to combine excellent journalism with a leadership style in keeping with today’s needs.”

 Axel Springer has successfully expanded its business in the United States in recent years.
 It owns online media company Insider and the business-oriented Morning Brew, and in August it announced a deal to buy the U.S.-based political news company Politico and the tech news site Protocol.